GeoLiang90/final_mafia/README.md

 ### Known Bugs:
 - Game doesn't completely end, but people do dominate.
-- Data corrupted from writing and reading through network sockets.
+- Char Data corrupted from writing and reading through network sockets.